How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 Need the exact NRO repatriation answer?
-Start with the USD 1 million per financial year rule, then check the Form 15CA and 15CB path, source-of-funds proof, and bank workflow.
+Start with the USD 1 million per financial year (April-March) rule, then check Form 15CA/15CB, source proof, and bank workflow.

 NRI Return Specialist & Transition Coach